 I also felt the lighting could have done with some work - why are there no shadows on the highest graphics setting?

 Other than those two points though, I think it's great, and I'm going to keep playing :)

 Just went back to play some more, and I hit a glitch!
 I can't upload a screenshot, but it's in a clearing with two conifers and a circular tree.
 Just below the tree there's a tiny hole in the terrain.
 Once I was in it, I wasn't able to get out.
-These holes appear really easily in Unity terrain, so it's worth combing through your world for them.2 months ago
+These holes appear really easily in Unity terrain, so it's worth combing through your world for them.6 years ago